Saga of Pliocene Exile: Types of metapsychic powers

-There are five categories of 'metapsychic' powers in the series: creation, coercion, psychokinesis, farsensing and redaction.
+There are five types of 'metapsychic' power described in the series: creation, coercion, psychokinesis, farsensing and redaction.

-Creativity: the ability to create illusions, change shape and manipulate energy.
+Creativity: described as an ability to create illusions, change shape, manipulate energy and assemble matter into new forms.
 The Firvulag are described as being naturally gifted at creativity, often using it to assume monstrous forms.
-More powerful individuals could use it to crudely change states of matter (air to plasma and thus throw lightning bolts and so forth) but the most powerful can actually manipulate and change the very form of matter (air & water to fresh cherries for example).
+More powerful individuals could use it to crudely change states of matter (air to plasma and thus throw lightning bolts and so forth) but the most powerful can actually manipulate and change the very form of matter (the character Mercy frequently demonstrates the ability to create food for example).

 Coercion: the ability of metapsychic mind control over other people as well as overwhelming an enemy's mental defenses and performing mental defenses against attacks.

 Psychokinesis: (or PK) the ability to move physical objects through space metapsychically.
 This can also be used to focus air into pneumatic bolts for attack or demolition.
-The most powerful PK Tanu can use this ability to levitate a number of Tanu and their chaliko steeds as a Pliocene Wild Hunt.
+The most powerful can use this ability to fly and carry additional loads.

 Farsensing: the ability to communicate with others and to sense remotely via metapsychic means.
-Analogous to telepathy, clairvoyance and remote viewing.
 In the story "Intervention", this ability is initially termed ultrasensing.

 Redaction: the ability of psychic healing and, to a certain extent, mind reading.
 This is most commonly described in the books for mental or psychological healing, but it is also used for healing physical ailments as well.
 It was also used in the Galactic Milieu to help latent metapsychics achieve operancy.
 It could also occasionally be used for interrogation and torture.
 In the Galactic Milieu recidivist criminals would be adjusted with this power.